dotwebstack/dotwebstack-framework/service/openapi/README.md

                 type: string
                 x-dws-expr: '`args.pageSize`'
 ```
-This configuration adds a header to the response called X-Pagination-Page.
-It is possible to set a value for this header
+This configuration adds the `X-Pagination-Page` header to the response.
+Its value is set using an `x-dws-expr`, similar to response properties.
-by using the x-dws-expr.
-This works the same way as for the response properties.

 # 1.2 OpenApi specification on basepath
 The OpenApi specification, without the dotwebstack vendor extensions is exposed on the basepath of your API.
 This way,